Ambi Subramaniam

 Ambi Subramaniam (born 5 August 1991 Los Angeles, California, United States) is a violinist, composer, and educator.
 He started performing on stage when he was six years old and was described as the "new king of Indian classical violin" by the Times of India.
-He was also described as 'India's 24-year-old Itzhak Perlman' by the Ozy Magazine.

 Ambi is the Associate Dean of the Subramaniam Academy of Performing Arts (SaPa), an institute that trains musically inclined children to become professional performers.
 In 2014, Ambi started the SaPa in Schools program with his sister, Bindu Subramaniam.
 SaPa in Schools is an initiative to integrate music into the mainstream academic curriculum, and works with 30,000 children in India.

 Ambi's awards include the Ritz Icon of the Year Award, the Rotary Youth Award, two Global Indian Music Awards (GiMAs), and one BiMA.
 He was the three-time winner of the Philomena Thumbochetty Award for Best Western Classical Violinist, and received a golden violin from Sri Jayendra Saraswati when he was 18 years old.
 In 2021, he was named among GQ Magazine's 25 most influential young Indians.

 Ambi is a youth delegate at the United Nations for the Sri Chinmoy Peace Meditation group.